gradle/develocity-api-samples/README.md

 Execute:

 ```
-$ ./gradlew install
+$ ./gradlew :builds:install
 ```

-This builds and installs the program into `build/install/gradle-enterprise-api-samples`.
+This builds and installs the program into `builds/build/install/gradle-enterprise-builds-api-sample`.
-You can use the `build/install/gradle-enterprise-api-samples/bin/gradle-enterprise-api-samples` script to run the sample.
+You can use the `builds/build/install/gradle-enterprise-builds-api-sample/bin/gradle-enterprise-builds-api-sample` script to run the sample.

 ### Note on Java 11